Get detailed answers to all your questions about Bluebook™.

 When can I take a digital SAT?

-The digital SAT will launch for international students in March 2023.
+The digital SAT launched for international students in March 2023, and the digital PSAT/NMSQT launched in fall 2023.
 Students in the U.S. will start taking the digital SAT in spring 2024.
-The digital PSAT/NMSQT will launch in fall 2023.

 When can I take a digital AP Exam?

-In 2023, digital AP Exams will be available in seven subjects: AP Computer Science Principles, AP English Language and Composition, AP English Literature and Composition, AP European History, AP Seminar, AP U.S. History, and AP World History: Modern.
+In 2024, digital AP Exams will be available in eight subjects: AP African American Studies (in pilot schools only), AP Computer Science Principles, AP English Language and Composition, AP English Literature and Composition, AP European History, AP Seminar, AP U.S. History, and AP World History: Modern.
 If you’re taking one of these courses, ask your AP teacher if your exam will be digital or paper.

 What do I need to do to get ready for a weekend test?